Guided Walking & Trekking Holidays In Europe

-We run treks in the Alps and are always adding new ideas to the list, building up a number of iconic treks and locations for small groups and bespoke tours.
+We run treks in the Alps, Bulgaria, Turkey and Spain and are always adding new ideas to the list, building up a number of iconic treks and locations for small groups and bespoke tours.
 Our speciality is in personal service through knowledge and experience, so you can talk to someone in the office who understands these treks and can answer your queries.

 About Trekking in the Alps

 Trekking in the Alps is a wonderful experience and holiday for the average fit hillwalker.
 Some hikes are harder than others but most regions have an excellent infrastructure of mountains huts and hotels lower down.
 There are good cable car systems and the routes are very well waymarked showing distances to towns and huts and clear directions.
 The hut managers will always have latest weather reports and the quality of food and drink is always going to be good and certainly filling.